Load Thresholds for Cuckoo Hashing with Overlapping Blocks: Linear Time Construction of an Orientation?

 \begin{conjecture} Let $k ≥ 2$ and $ℓ ≥ 2$ and $c = γ_{k,ℓ} - ε$ for some $ε > 0$.
 An orientation of $\hat{W}^{k,ℓ}_{n,cn}$ or, equivalently, a placement of $cn$ objects into $n$ table cells for $k$-ary cuckoo hashing with windows of size $ℓ$ can be constructed in time $O(C(ε)n)$ \whp using the adapted LSA Algorithm explained below.
 Here, $C(ε)$ does not depend on $n$. \end{conjecture}

-Algorithms to orient certain random graphs have been known for a while, for instance the \emph{selfless algorithm} analysed by \textcite{CSW:The_Random:2007} or an algorithm by \textcite{FR:The_k-orientability:2007} involving so-called \emph{excess degree reduction}.
-While a generalisation of the selfless algorithm has been suggested by \textcite{DGMMPR:Tight:2010}, the algorithm that seemed easiest to adapt to our particular hypergraph setting is the Local Search Allocation (LSA) algorithm by \textcite{Khosla:Balls-Into-Bins:2013} (with improved analysis by \textcite{Khosla:Balls-In-Bins-Extended-arxiv:2016}).
+Algorithms to orient certain random graphs have been known for a while, for instance the \emph{selfless algorithm} analysed by Cain, Sanders and Wormald \cite{CSW:The_Random:2007} or an algorithm by Fernholz and Ramachandran \cite{FR:The_k-orientability:2007} involving so-called \emph{excess degree reduction}.
+While a generalisation of the selfless algorithm has been suggested by Dietzfelbinger et al.~\cite{DGMMPR:Tight:2010}, the algorithm that seemed easiest to adapt to our particular hypergraph setting is the Local Search Allocation (LSA) algorithm by Khosla \cite{Khosla:Balls-Into-Bins:2013} (with improved analysis in \cite{Khosla:Balls-In-Bins-Extended:2019}).

 \paragraph{The Algorithm.} Following Khosla's terminology, we describe the task of orienting $\hat{W}^{k,ℓ}_{n,cn}$ as a problem of placing balls into bins.
 There are $n$ bins of capacity $ℓ$ arranged in a circle and for each pair of adjacent bins there are $(ℓ-1)$ helper balls that may be placed into one of those two bins.
 Moreover there are ordinary balls, each of which has $k$ random bins it may be placed into.